zab465/Data-Science-Workflows/README.md

 # Data-Science-Workflows
 In this repo I collect sample Data Science workflows and explain them step by step.
+You can find a single project in each folder.
 They can be used as a templates for Social Science projects, or for demonstration of how to use common R packages (I include a list of these further down).

 * RSelenium